Lwandi-DEVs/lwandisurf-blog/README.md

 # lwandisurf-blog :surfer:

+Website developed for the ONG LwandiSurf (Mental health organization.
+Gives opportunities and life lessons to local kids through)

 ## How to run the docker compose stack for development?

 ### **1. Run the follow command:** ###